-Rather than sticking to a predetermined workout schedule, modifying the intensity and duration of your exercise based on your heart rate variability will allow you to train smarter and more efficiently.
+Rather than sticking to a predetermined workout schedule, modifying the intensity and duration of your physical activity based on your heart rate variability will allow you to train smarter and more efficiently.
 When your HRV is high, your body is prepared to take on a greater workload.
-When it is low, it's a sign to cut back.
+When it is low, it’s a sign to cut back.

 Learn More: How to Use HRV to Guide Your Training

 Beyond using heart rate variability as a fitness metric, it also has many applications when it comes to our overall health and well being.
 Tracking your HRV can help you gain a better understanding of:

 For example, if your daily routine is unchanged but your HRV drops, it may be an indicator of increased stress or oncoming illness.
 Or, if you’d like to see the effect a new diet has on your body, the impact will be noticeable in your heart rate variability.

 WHOOP allows you to take heart rate variability training to the next level.
 As mentioned previously, HRV is an extremely sensitive metric that varies greatly throughout the day.
 Tracking it 24/7 (or any time when you’re active) is not very useful because it fluctuates so drastically from one moment to the next.
 Even changes in your respiratory rate while you’re sleeping can have a significant impact on your heart rate variability.

 In order to get a consistent and reliable HRV measurement, WHOOP calculates your heart rate variability using a dynamic average during sleep.
 It is weighted towards your last slow-wave sleep stage each night, the time when you’re in your deepest period of sleep.
 This enables you to get an accurate understanding of your baseline from which to monitor your trends.